Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 What Are Life Insurance Health Classifications?

-The health classifications used in determining life insurance premiums carry significant weight in a policy’s premiums.
+Health classifications used in determining life insurance premiums carry significant weight in a policy’s premiums.

 Health classifications are calculated for all life insurance policies and are mainly based on an applicant’s health history.

-As a standard procedure with life insurance companies, the underwriting department must review your overall health thoroughly when you apply.
+As a standard procedure with life insurance companies, the underwriting department must review your overall health when you apply.

-Medical underwriters compile their detailed information to determine your health classification at the end of the application process.
+Medical underwriters compile detailed information to determine your health classification at the end of the application process.

 You can learn more about health classifications by reading our blog post on this subject.